 Stay tuned…

-I am a self confessed foodie and food science geek (some might even say a food snob.
-I wouldn't disagree).
-I have been interested in food all my life but, circumstances being what they were, I began to practice my craft somewhat later in life.
-I love to pass on the knowledge I have gained over the years to anybody willing to learn.
-At the same time I am always open to learning new things, and not just about food...
+I am a self confessed foodie and food science geek.
+I have been interested in food all my life but, circumstances being what they were, it wasn't until somewhat later in life that I developed a real passion for food and cooking.
+I love to share the knowledge I have gained over the years with anybody who shares my interest.
+Aa a life long learner I am always open to learning new things, and not just about food...

 2 Comments